csr/csr/README.md

 My name is Cesare and I'm a frontend engineer at Ericsson with past backend and mobile development experience.
 In the past, I worked on several iOS apps, attended Apple WWDC as a scholar, interned at Twitter and Amazon, and contributed to Python Open Source projects through the [MLH Fellowship](https://fellowship.mlh.io/).

+I have experience with JavaScript (and TypeScript), some AWS services (Lambda, IAM, DynamoDB).
+Always excited to learn more (and fast).
+I enjoy crafting beautiful, interactive and powerful interfaces, but also diving deep into the backend and APIs.

 I'm sometimes active on [Stack Overflow](https://stackoverflow.com/users/1135714/cesare).
 I get excited when working on consumer products.
 View some my early projects at [cesare.io](https://cesare.io)

 <!--